xinyi-wang02/ac2152024_group_X/src/frontend/README.md

 #### Frontend container (frontend)

-- Most of the container's content remains unchanged from the previous milestone.
+- We have added a hint to our frontend.
+We noticed this error: google.api_core.exceptions.FailedPrecondition: 400 The request size (4027510 bytes) exceeds 1.500MB limit.
+So if the user uploads an image exceeding 1.5 MB, our frontend will hint the user to change to a smaller image.
 Note that this folder contains docker files for both development and production.
 We integrated the frontend with an automated deployment powered by **Ansible playbook** and a **Kubernetes cluster**.

-##### Application components

-Header: A static header displaying the name of the application.

-Interactive window: This section features a white box designed for user interaction.
-Click the "Choose File" button to upload a car image, and then select "Upload and Identify" to receive the result shortly after.

-##### Setup instructions

-In order to run the app on local, we first follow the steps below to set up and run the API container:
+In order to run the app on local, we first need to set up and run the API container.
--  create folder `~/src/api-service/no_ship/`
--  copy secret json file

-in your local terminal, type the following commands:
--   cd ~/src/api-service/
--   chmod +x docker-shell.sh
--   ./docker-shell.sh

 Before running the container for frontend, modify `docker-shell.sh` to change the docker image to `Dockerfile.dev`